- Help center home

 Are embargoed assets a paid feature?

-Embargoed assets are available to all enterprise spaces at no additional cost.
+Embargoed assets are available to all Premium/Enterprise spaces at no additional cost.
 The feature is enabled on space-level as opposed to an individual asset-level.
 You can decide in which spaces you want to use embargoed assets.
 The feature is disabled by default.

 Do embargoed assets work with Contentful environments?